sicaboy/laravel-security/README.md

 This feature has been moved to [sicaboy/laravel-mfa](https://github.com/sicaboy/laravel-mfa)

-## TO DO
+## TODO

-- Add index to db user_id
+- Add index to DB user_id

-- Abolity to split `extended_security` table to multiple tables. or other methods to support websites with huge user mount.
+- Ability to split `extended_security` table to multiple tables. or other methods to support websites with huge user mount.

 - Crom to remove too old password records to avoid heavy table.